 Tenants, do your homework!
 If you’ve never lived in a home with a septic tank, find out what habits hurt the system, like excessive use of the garbage disposal and use of chlorine bleach products.
 Ask yourself, what practices need to change?
 Are there any hidden costs?

 And make sure to discuss all this with the Landlord.
 Under what circumstances would you cover costs of damage?
 If excessive rain floods the system and you were in charge of storm drains, are your responsible for repairs?
 While your day-to-day habits can quickly change, make sure you are comfortable and fully-aware of your septic responsibilities before signing.

 Communication will always be priority one when dealing with septic systems in rental properties.
 Discussions of each parities septic knowledge, the specific needs of the property’s system and financial coverage should happen before signing the lease—included in writing.
 Have questions?
-Contact Advanced Septic Systems of Florida for more information.
+Contact Advanced Septic Services of Florida for more information.